joshgoetz/Visual_Conjoints/README.md

 # Visual_Conjoints
 This repository contains the code needed to generate all possible profiles for a visual conjoint experiment and integrate the created profiles with Qualtrics.

-It aims to provide all code needed for all steps of the process, from generating the images used in the profiles to analyzing data from the Qualtrics survey.
-That said, there are still some steps that must be done manually.
+The code automates the majority of steps, though some steps must still be done manually.

 Please note that I am not the first social scientist to create a method for generating visual conjoint profiles.
 A method developed by Alessandro Vecchiato exists and is available on GitHub at the following link: https://github.com/avecchiato/Introducing_Visual_Conjoints (Citation: Alessandro Vecchiato (2021), "Replication Material of Introducing Visual Conjoint Experiments.").
 I developed my method independently of Vecchiato, and our methods are different.
 If you find my method confusing or hard to follow, I recommend checking out Vecchiato's method as an alternative.